Working nomads are here to stay. So is the Apple iPad Pro and the best iPad note taking templates.

 It comes with iCloud sync support built-in, so you don’t have to worry about syncing manually.

 Eager to discover which app is best for you?
-Grab a coffee and discover:
+Grab a coffee and discover which is BEST for Handwritten Notes?

 And, if you’re ready to start, also discover these 10 best goodnotes templates to take better notes at work.